NikeHop/UniversalPolicies/README.md

 ### Evaluate via the Diffusion Agent

+The code to evaluate the diffusion planner can be found in `./diffusion_nl/diffuser_agent`.
+All the following commands should be run from there.
+To evaluate a trained diffusion planner in the GOTO environment with action space 0 run:

+`python eval.py --config ./configs/goto.yaml --checkpoint CHECKPOINT_PATH --action_space 0`.

+To evaluate a trained diffusion planner in the GOTO environment for all action spaces run:

+`bash ./scripts/eval_all_action_spaces.sh CHECKPOINT_PATH`.

 ### Train Imitation Learning Policies

 The code to train the imitation learning policies can be found in `./diffusion_nl/imitation_learning`.
 All the following commands should be run from there.
 To train the imitation learning baselines on a specific dataset for a specific action space run